happylawn/product-manuals/README.md

 | **Blades do not rotate.** | A foreign object is stuck in the blades. | **Stop immediately.** Remove battery, then remove the object. |
 | **Abnormal vibration.** | Blades are worn, damaged, or imbalanced. | **Stop immediately.** Remove battery, then replace the scarifier blades. |

-If the problem is not solved, contact your local Makita Authorized Service Center for repairs.

 ---